karl-pelka/karl-pelka.github.io/_pages/codecerts/ResWebDev.md

 I took some time to introduce myself into HTML and CSS with the course on [Responsive Web Design](https://freecodecamp.org/certification/Karl_Pelka/responsive-web-design) at [freecodecamp](https://www.freecodecamp.org).
+My github repository with codes for all projects can be found [here](https://github.com/karl-pelka/FCC_ResponsiveWebDevelopment).